Wildboar-Software/directory/apps/meerkat-docs/docs/why-not-ldap.md

 client over an LDAP client.
 That said, I believe Directory Access Protocol to be a superior alternative.

+LDAP once served an important role as a simpler protocol for directory operations, and to some extent it still does.
+But it should be understood to be _lightweight_ only; its value lies in supporting low-power devices and other simple clients.
+An LDAP server is essentially just a searchable string database, whereas an X.500 directory server is so feature rich as to be an application in and of itself.

 To elaborate upon the features that Directory Access Protocol (DAP) has that Lightweight Directory Access Protocol (LDAP) does not: